lioliveiraz/VUE__gradDashboard/README.md

    middleware: "courses",}
 ```
 ## 7. Layout
-There are two layouts in this application, default and graduate.
-Before, there were three different layouts separating graduates from the administrator, but, I noticed that only one was needed.
+There are two layouts in this application, default and dash_layout.
 The layout holds not just the shared components (Nav and footer) but also important configuration:

 **Mixin:**
 The Mixin holds the global variable, and it is assigned to the layout.